 It’s important to note that in order to achieve that crispy bacon, it has to be par-cooked first.
 Simply place it in a pre-heated oven for 15 minutes and while that’s cooking – prep your other ingredients.
 After this cooking time, I then remove the bacon and carefully pour out excess grease onto a half-pint mason jar to use for other recipes.
 Be sure to reserve a few tablespoons of the grease on the sheet pan for the hash brown and kale mixture.

 Note: Grease from bacon that is made with clean ingredients is good to use.
 I prefer to use antibiotic & hormone-free bacon cured with natural sugars.
-This bacon grease can be used for stir-frys, eggs and other recipes that’s why I always try to reserve it when making bacon.
+This bacon grease can be used for stir-frys, eggs and other recipes.

-If using frozen hash browns, you would need to thaw them and drain excess liquid first.
-I’ve also cooked potatoes in the pressure cooker for 5 minutes on manual with natural release pressure.
+My favorite method is cooking potatoes in the pressure cooker for 5 minutes on manual with natural release pressure.
 Do this the night before so the potatoes are completely cool to make shredding easier.
 I have not tried this with store-bought hash browns as they typically contain canola oil and/or preservatives and do not recommend them.
+If you do use frozen hash browns, I would suggest thaw them first and drain excess liquid.

 Related: How to Make and Freeze Hash Browns